PedroS-Studies/Holigays_funding/README.md

 ### Assets Management

-Considering the elevated number of assets and their backups, Adobe Bridge was used to file, tag and keyword editing.
+Considering the elevated number of assets (around 20 for the main interface, short of 100 including the assets for the documentation) and their backups, Adobe Bridge was used to file, tag and keyword editing.
 Multiple changes to assets actually stem from the update of the tags.

 ## Testing